nvdaes/clipContentsDesigner/readme.md

 ## Changes for 22.0.0
 * Added a button to restore defaults in the add-on settings panel.
+* The add-on cannot be run in secure mode.

 ## Changes for 17.0
 * Compatible with NVDA 2023.1.